We’re getting asked more and more regularly about Hamptons style kitchens.

 Common questions range from: “What is a Hampton style kitchen?” to “What is the Hampton style of decorating?”

-When I think of Hampton style decorating, I think of open space living areas, with large French doors, lots of natural light and wooden floors.
+When I think of this style of decorating, I think of open space living areas, with large French doors, lots of natural light and wooden floors.
 White & neutral tones with pops of colour: duck egg blue, soft greens and every now and then some soft charcoal or navy blue.
 A mixture of fabrics from linens to soft flowing sheer curtains that blow in the breeze with the open French doors.

-So what is a Hampton Style Kitchen?
+So what is a Hampton Kitchen?

 Simplicity is key, a simple shaker style door, painted often in white tones, with a satin finish, with a simple shell handle on the drawers and a small knob for doors.
 The bench tops in marble or a marble-look product, such as Caesarstone Classico Supremo range, Frosty Carrina.

 Incorporating all the new modern elements to the design can make this style one that will look stunning but also be a pleasure to work in.
-Utilising the ease of drawers throughout the kitchen with Blum soft close systems or incorporating kitchen organisational products, such as a LeMans ll into the kitchen design.